 There is a shuttle bus that will help you to explore the grounds.
 The zoo is a bit tired and getting somewhat rundown but kids will enjoy seeing the animals and can even feed the elephants.

-You will find them about an hour’s drive from the town at the Rainbow Spring Forest Park.
+You will find the Sticky Waterfall about an hour’s drive from the town at the Rainbow Spring Forest Park.
 The stickiness is the result of the water flowing over porous limestone rocks leaving behind a residue that gives the rocks an unusual level of traction.

 Kids (and big kids) can live out their Spiderman fantasies as they crawl all over the rocks with an almost magical level of grip (don’t push it too far!).
 It is great for kids and even older toddlers will be able to climb here.